Skeletonxf/r-ainbow-flags/readme.markdown

-LGBT-Themed Flair for Reddit communities
+LGBT and GSM Themed Flair for Reddit communities
 ========================================

 **This fork replaces the split flags over at [/r/ainbow](http://www.reddit.com/r/ainbow/) for flags side by side in the user's flair, saving on the number of images counting towards reddit's cap and making it easier to add new flags into the project.
-Thus this fork only contains 8 images of flags, but still supports many combinations by placing each flag image in the user's flair together**
+Thus this fork only contains 16 images of flags, but still supports many combinations by placing each flag image in the user's flair together**